Academic Program Policies

 Conferences, fieldwork, summer school and workshop attendance outside OIST are not normally considered as External Study and Research, but as business trips.

 All periods of External Study and Research, irrespective of purpose, must be recognized by the Curriculum and Examinations Committee and approved by the Graduate School and the supervisor.
-Students and faculty should be aware that concluding a formal agreement make take a sizeable amount of time, so this process should be initiated as soon as possible.
+Students and faculty should be aware that concluding a formal agreement may take a sizeable amount of time, so this process should be initiated as soon as possible.

 5. Thesis Proposal and Examination